Coherent Electron Transfer in Polyacetylene: Introduction

-The treatment of the electron-lattice interaction within semi-empirical formalism assumes the validity of one of two regimes: strongly or weakly-localised electron-lattice interaction.
-The Marcus theory~\cite{marcus} treats electron transfer non-adiabatically with a rate expression involving the initial, donor, and final, acceptor, states and geometries expressed in terms of two key quantities, presumed to be separable owing to the slow intermolecular vibrations compared to the fast electron transfer rate: the difference in energy of the ground-state configurations before and after electron transfer, and the non-adiabatic contribution, called the reorganization energy, which is defined as the electronic excitation energy of the initial state in its ground-state configuration.
+The treatment of the electron-ion interaction within semi-empirical formalism assumes the validity of one of two regimes: strongly or weakly-localised electron-ion interaction.
+The Marcus theory~\cite{marcus} treats electron transfer non-adiabatically with a rate expression involving the initial, donor, and final, acceptor, states and geometries expressed in terms of two key quantities, presumed to be separable owing to the slowness of the intermolecular vibrations compared to the fast electron transfer rate: the difference in energy of the ground-state configurations before and after electron transfer, and the non-adiabatic contribution, called the reorganisation energy, which is defined as the electronic excitation energy from the initial state in its ground-state configuration to the electronic state of the product.
 As in the Marcus assumption of distinct donors/acceptors, the Holstein model~\cite{holstein} also treats the electron as being highly localised in space.
-These techniques are most appropriate for non-homogeneous systems or systems containing defects or other strong scattering centres where there is a clear distinction between donor and acceptor and the transfer is accomplished by hopping between these two species.
-In more homogeneous systems, there tends to be a more delocalised electron-lattice interaction, leading to relatively adiabatic electron transfer.
+In general, these techniques are most appropriate for non-homogeneous systems or systems containing defects or other strong scattering centres where there is a clear distinction between donor and acceptor and the transfer is accomplished by hopping between these two species.
+In more homogeneous systems, there tends to be a more delocalised electron-ion interaction, leading to relatively adiabatic electron transfer.